Traneptora/azur-lane/README.md

-# azur-lane-calculators
+# azur-lane
-Calculators for Azur Lane
+Stuff for Azur Lane, see index.html